-Young people aged 12 to 18 are eligible for two full adult doses of the Pfizer vaccine or Novavax vaccine.
+Young people aged 12 to 15 are eligible for 2 full adult doses of the Pfizer or Novavax vaccines.
+Healthy children are not eligible for a booster.

 On this page: